anedyaio/anedya-example-esp32/Arduino/README.md

 </p>
 This repository contains example projects for the ESP32 microcontroller utilizing the Anedya APIs.
 Anedya is a comprehensive cloud platform that offers Platform as a Service (PaaS) for IoT applications.
 It covers all aspects, including device lifecycle management, data storage, alerts, and data aggregation in a single platform.
 Anedya simplifies the integration of IoT hardware with the server and eliminates the burden of IoT cloud infrastructure development and management.

-## Overview
+## Examples Included:

-The examples demonstrate the setup and usage of Anedya with ESP32.
-They include:
+The examples demonstrate how to utilize Anedya with Esp32 microcontroller serise:

 - Data submission and visualization on the Anedya cloud via HTTPS.
 - Data submission and visualization on the Anedya cloud via MQTT.